 This course will cover basic clay techniques incorporating both functional and sculptural approaches to 3-D figures.
 Four key methods will be covered including coil, slabs, sculptural building solid and hollowing and the potter's wheel.
 This class is designed to try a bit of everything related to creating in clay.
 Students will gain skills in constructing, glazing and finishing clay objects in this course.
-Class will run through (and be held at) the Rockland Arts Council.
+Class will run through (and be held at) the Rockland Center for the Arts.